top of page

 False beats (harmonics) are created on one wire when its damage so it acts as if it were two wires creating a beat within the wire, either by corrosion eating into the wire, surface dirt, a kink when being fitted or when twisted during fitting.
 A damaged bridge can also cause false beats.
 Apps and devices tend to read these are being a pure beat (or harmonic) so tell you the note is out of tune.

 Older pianos also have a duller sound which apps will struggle with due to the impure sound always having a dull and short sound.
-An app will struggle with poor string scaling and iron strings found in older and cheap pianos not tempered steel, poor sting scaling will also making using an app harder.
+This is often due to the material and design of the soundboard along with the way the board with fitted with the direction which then grain of the board was laid into the piano, also the type if wire and poor string scales used.
+An app will struggle with poor string scaling and on even older pianos iron strings not later tempered steel.
 The app WILL aid the tuning but the end result will sound out of tune.

 The last thing that the apps etc fail to detect is that the bars on the metal frame cause interference to the notes either side of these bars.

-HOWEVER there are some very good and well known electronic tuners and trained qualified tuners use them purely as an aid or as a backup.
-These tuners are using a mixture of their trained ear and then the device purely as an aid, especially for difficult pianos hard acoustics or troublesome note.
+HOWEVER there are some very good and well known electronic tuners that have existed for decades and trained qualified tuners use them purely as an aid or as a backup.
+These tuners are using a mixture of their high level rained ear and then the device purely as an aid, especially for difficult pianos, hard acoustics or a troublesome note.
+Some tuners will use them when they are feeling abit off or at the end of a long day when they are not at their best.

 The way to spot a genuine trained tuner using a device/app is they will tune the centre of the piano first using a sequence of intervals then they will either go up the treble using octaves and an interval to check and or double octaves, then they will do the same either the bass or trebles.
 A non trained tuner will start at the bottom working to the treble playing one note at a time, as soon as you see this it's time to politely stop them!